jmagman/flutter-wiki/Bad-Build-Identification.md

+**Content on this page might not be relevant.
+Dev branch is deprecated.
+Refer to this [blog](https://medium.com/flutter/whats-new-in-flutter-2-8-d085b763d181) for more information.**

 #### What makes for a bad build?

 Bad builds are [tagged dev releases](https://github.com/flutter/flutter/releases) that are affected by issues serious enough to keep us from releasing the build to a more stable channel (e.g. beta).